Lyken17/mxbox/README.md

 3) Load popular model with pretrained weights

-Note: current under construction, many models pretrained and their corresponding definition files are missing.
+Note: current under construction, many models lack of pretrained weights and some of their definition files are missing.

 ```python